Basis for outlook

 Basis for outlook in more detail

-The outlook covers the Group's continuing activities excluding Orion Diagnostica.
+The outlook covers the Group's continuing operations excluding Orion Diagnostica.

 Orion’s branded Parkinson’s drugs are Comtess®, Comtan® and Stalevo®.
 Generic competition to these products commenced in the United States in 2012 and has already extended to nearly all markets.
 As a result of the competition, Orion’s sales of these products have decreased to low levels in the United States and some other markets, and competition is expected to extend gradually.
 Sales of the Easyhaler® product family are forecast to continue to grow.
 In some European countries, marketing authorisation has been granted for a generic version of Dexdor®.
 Generic competition commenced in Germany in 2017 and has expanded to a few other European countries during 2018.
 It is to be assumed that generic competition to the product will gradually expand in the EU.
 Orion has also been informed that a marketing authorisation application has been filed for a generic version of Simdax® in Europe.
 The impact of generic competition on the sales of Dexdor and Simdax is still difficult to estimate at this stage.
 The patent for the Simdax molecule expired in September 2015 but this is still not expected to have a material impact on sales of the product in 2018.
 Orion is continuing actions to defend its rights.